hashicorp/terraform/website/docs/language/settings/terraform-cloud.html.md

 # Terraform Cloud Configuration

 The main module of a Terraform configuration can integrate with Terraform Cloud to enable its [CLI-driven run workflow](/docs/cloud/run/cli.html).
-These settings are only needed when using Terraform CLI to interact with Terraform Cloud, and are ignored when interacting with Terraform Cloud via version control or the API.
+You only need to configure these settings when you want to use Terraform CLI to interact with Terraform Cloud.
+Terraform Cloud ignores them when interacting with
+Terraform through version control or the API.

-Terraform Cloud is configured with a nested `cloud` block within the top-level `terraform` block:
+You can configure the Terraform Cloud CLI integration by adding a nested `cloud` block within the top-level `terraform` block:

 ```hcl